Skip to content

 Eligibility Criteria:

 • Financial Need: The primary requirement is being poor or needy.
-This means individuals whose basic needs and essential expenses still need to be met by their income or possessions.
+This means individuals whose basic needs and essential expenses are not met by their income or possessions.

-• Nisab Threshold: The recipient’s wealth (excluding basic needs and essential items) should stay within the Nisab – a minimum amount of wealth that triggers the Zakat obligation.
+• Nisab Threshold: The recipient’s wealth (excluding basic needs and essential items) should remain below the Nisab – a minimum amount of wealth that triggers the Zakat obligation.
 This amount varies depending on the price of gold and is adjusted annually.

-• Exclusion of Immediate Family: Generally, immediate family members (spouse, children, parents, and grandparents) are not eligible to receive Zakat, with some exceptions depending on the specific school of Islamic law (Madhab) followed.
+• Exclusion of Immediate Family: Generally, immediate family members (spouse, children, parents, and grandparents) are not eligible to receive Zakat, with some exceptions depending on the specific school of Islamic law (Madhhab) followed.

 • Descendants of Prophet Muhammad: The descendants of Prophet Muhammad (peace be upon him) are also not eligible to receive Zakat.